Zeuskartik/MediaSliderView/README.md

 # MediaSliderView

-Sliding Gallery View with support for images and videos, for android applications.
+Sliding Gallery View with support for images and videos, for android applications (Androidx support enabled).

 ## Capabilities and Functionalities